 This 8 by 8 grid results in 64 alternating colored squares.
 32 of which are light squares and 32 dark squares.
 All 64 squares are identical in length and the board should measure the same on all 4 sides.
 You need to set up the pieces on their correct squares before you start.
 See how to setup chessboard the right way

 Setting up your pieces is pretty easy.
-The back row is always set up like this, with the King and Queen in the middle squares of the back row.
-The Bishops are on either side of them, then the Knights then the Rooks in the corner squares.
+The back row is always set up like the image below, with the King and Queen in the middle squares of the back row.
+The Bishops are on either side of them, then the Knights beside them, and the Rooks in the corner squares.

 Diagram Showing a 64 Identical Square Chess Board: 8×8 Grid